-Idividual project that you have to complete in MYP5.
-It rates and interests you, beyond the school subjects; should endent, lifelong learner as reflected in the IB learner profile.
+The personal project is an independent, individual project that you have to complete in MYP5.
+It should be based around a topic that motivates and interests you, beyond the school subjects; should contribute to your development as independent, lifelong learner as reflected in the IB learner profile.